 - Participation in a mandated University-sponsored Alcohol Education Program.
 The Assistant Dean of Students will be kept informed of attendance and completion of the program.
 Non-attendance or dropping out of the program will result in further sanctions. - Depending on the quantity of alcohol or severity of incident, Parents/Guardians may be notified - Student will be placed on disciplinary probation.
-(Minimum: Semester; Maximum: Year). - The loss of driving privileges of University-owned vehicles for one academic year, and the revocation of University-issued parking pass for one academic year. - A repeat of a Level Two violation may result in Suspension from the University.
+(Minimum: Semester; Maximum: Year). - A repeat of a Level Two violation may result in Suspension from the University.
 If a student is suspended, before returning to the University, the student must appeal, in writing, to the Dean of Student Services or designee.
-The student will be required to seek and participate in private off-campus alcohol counseling at the student's expense before returning to the University.
+The student will be required to seek and participate in private off-campus alcohol counseling at the student's expense before returning to the University. - Fine: \$200.00

-• Fine: \$200.00